-Edit a DPM task to modify the device list.
+You can edit a DPM task to modify the device list.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Device Password Manager to open a DPM portlet.
+- Select Backup & Restore > Device Software Management > Device Password Manager to open a new or an existing portlet.

 - 2. Select the task you want to edit.

-- 3. Click Edit Task.
+- 3. Click the Edit Task icon.

-- 4. Edit the Task as required.
+- 4. Edit the task information as needed.

 - 5. Click Save.